S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/challenges.md

 ## Distributed System Challenges

 1. **Fault Detection and Recovery**
-   - Potential failure of puller, transcoder, and pusher containers
+   - Potential failure of puller, transcoder, and pusher pods
    - Prompt detection and requeuing of failed tasks without data loss or duplication

 2. **Autoscaling**